digitalrebar/doc/arch/objects/provider.rst

          }'

 This will create a t2.small node running Ubuntu 14.04 in the region the provider was configured to use.
-You can omit the 'provider-create-hint' section of the JSON, which will cause the provider to default to using a t2.micro instance running Ubuntu 14.04.
+If the 'provider-create-hint' section of the JSON is omitted, the provider will default to using a t2.micro instance running Ubuntu 14.04.

 Google Compute Engine
 ~~~~~~~~~~~~~~~~~~~~~

 The Google Compute Engine provider lets Rebar create, reboot, and
 delete GCE virtual machines.
-In order to use it, you should:
+In order to use it, the following must be done:

-* Create a new project to use, if you do not already have one.
+* Create a new project to use.
-* Make sure your project has the Google Compute Engine API enabled.
+* Make sure the
+ project has the Google Compute Engine API enabled.
 * Create a new service account key with permission to create, delete,
-  and reboot GCE instances in your project.
+  and reboot GCE instances in the project.
 Be sure and save the
-  generated JSON file somewhere secure where you can access it with
+  generated JSON file somewhere secure where it can be accessed with
   the rebar CLI.
 * Create a new Provider with the following Rebar CLI call::